 In 2013, 84% of Indigenous students and 76% of students with a disability attended state schools.
 Nationally in 2013, the proportion of students with disability was significantly higher in state schools (6.2%) than in private schools (3.6%).

 In a study at the Parenting and Family Support Centre, where making a fresh start at a new school was part of an intervention for some of the children, there were at least as many successful transitions for children moving from private to state schools as for children moving from state to private schools.
 What was more important was the ability of the child to fit in and make friends at the new school.

-Although more parents from state schools report their child is bullied than do parents from private schools, this could result from the higher proportion of at-risk students who attend state schools.
+So is a child less likely to be bullied at a private school?Although more parents from state schools report their child is bullied than do parents from private schools, this could result from the higher proportion of at-risk students who attend state schools.
 Therefore we cannot conclude that an individual child will be less likely to be bullied if they attend a private school.

 There is bullying at all schools.
 A number of factors impact a child’s risk of being targeted for bullying.
 These include school management, the child’s social and emotional skills, support from friends and the parenting they receive.

 Children’s friendships at school are an important protective factor against bullying.
 So whether your child already has good friends or is likely to be able to make good friends at a school is an important factor in choosing a school for your child.

 Supportive family relationships help protect children against the emotional consequences of bullying at school, so families should take lifestyle factors such as the financial burden of school fees and long travel times into account when choosing a school.

 Karyn Healy is Program Coordinator (Psychologist), Resilience Triple P program Parenting and Family Support Centre at The University of Queensland.

 This article was originally published on The Conversation.
 Read the original article.